 Your teachers are busy, and writing your letter might slip their minds, so make sure you check in to remind them about due dates.

 The best way to do this is to create a follow-up plan at the time you ask for the letter.
 You can give your teachers the materials they need to write the letter, and then agree to a deadline, preferably a few weeks before letter is actually due, in case they get busy and need extra time.

 However, don’t harass your teacher or check in with them an excessive amount.
 You don’t want your teacher to be annoyed with you while he or she is writing your recommendation letter—lest it come across in the writing!

 Make an effort to get to know your guidance counselor personally, so he or she doesn’t have to write you an impersonal, boilerplate letter of recommendation.

 At many schools, guidance counselors are overworked, with responsibility for hundreds of students, all applying to schools at the same time.
-Even at schools where guidance counselors aren’t severely outnumbered by students, you probably only see your guidance counselor a few times a year, especially in your freshman and sophomore years.
-This makes it incumbent upon you to seek out your guidance counselor and get to know him or her personally.
+Even at schools where guidance counselors aren’t severely outnumbered by students, you probably see your guidance counselor only a few times a year, especially in your freshman and sophomore years.
+This makes it incumbent upon you to seek out your guidance counselor, and get to know him or her personally.

 This is because many schools will require a letter of recommendation from your guidance counselor, too, and your letter will be much better if, rather than write a one-size-fits-all submission, the counselor can add a personal touch.